METS-Programme/ugandaemr-usermanual/chapter1.1.md

 4. On the Edit Account click the Add Provider Account button
 ![Add Provider Account Link](images/add_provider_account_link.png)
-5. When all the required information has been entered then the Save button will appear
+5. When all the required information has been entered then the Save button will appear, but remember to use the account names as provider with no spaces

 3.